 If you notice drooling during a car ride, fireworks, or another stressful situation, your cat might be a nervous drooler.
 It’s not uncommon for nausea to accompany the drooling and the salvation might be due to your cat preparing to vomit.
 The drooling (and nausea) should stop once the stressful experience has ended.

-Different than eating something toxic (see below) your cat could be tasting something she doesn’t like.
+Different from eating something toxic (see below) your cat could be tasting something she doesn’t like.
 Vets often report this occurring with bad-tasting oral medicine or eye drops.
-To speed up the process, offer your favorite feline water or a treat.
+To speed up the process, offer your favourite feline water or a treat.

 Do cats drool over the smell of food?

-It’s not implausible that cats have a Pavlovian response to food that triggers the production of salvation, but it probably won’t look like your pup’s reaction to his favorite snack.
-If it’s typical for your cat to have a dribble of drool around mealtime, there’s no need to sweat.
+It’s not implausible that cats have a Pavlovian response to food that triggers the production of saliva, but it probably won’t look like your dog’s reaction to his favourite snack.
+If it’s typical for your cat to have a little drool around mealtime, there’s no need to sweat.

 Causes for Abnormal and Excessive Drooling in Cats